Hull and Barnsley and Great Central Joint Railway: Laughton to Ravenfield joint line

-At the time of the construction of the South Yorkshire Joint Railway a joint line was authorised for the Great Central, Midland and Hull and Barnsley Railways to operate.
+At the time of the construction of the South Yorkshire Joint Railway a joint line of the Great Central Railway, the Midland Railway and the Hull and Barnsley Railway was authorised by the Midland Railway Act 1907 (7 Edw.
+7. c. cxxx) to operated by the Great Central, Hull and Barnsley and Midland Committee.

 This 4 mi line ran from Laughton (where it connected to the end of the Shireoaks, Laughton and Maltby Railway) to Ravenfield where it connected at Laughton West junction to the Great Central and Midland Railway's joint branch serving Silverwood Colliery.
 It connected to the Hull and Barnsley and Great Central Joint at Braithwell junction and opened in 1909.